AnqaJaved/Home_Sales/README.md

 # 🏡 Home Sales Analysis – Module 22 Challenge

-This project uses **PySpark** and **Spark SQL** to analyze real estate sales data.
+This project explores home sales data using **PySpark** and **Spark SQL**.
-It was completed as part of the Data Analytics Bootcamp (Module 22 - Big Data with Spark).
+It was created for **Module 22: Big Data with Spark** in the Data Analytics Bootcamp.

 ---

 ## 📁 Project Structure

-- `Home_Sales.ipynb`: The main Colab notebook with all analysis steps
-- Data Source: `home_sales_revised.csv` (loaded from AWS or local upload)
+- `Home_Sales.ipynb` → Main analysis notebook (Google Colab or Jupyter compatible)
+- `home_sales_revised.csv` → Input dataset (uploaded manually or accessed from AWS)

 ---

-## 🚀 Technologies Used
+## 🚀 Tools & Technologies

 - Python
 - PySpark
-- SparkSQL
+- Spark SQL
 - Google Colab
+- Jupyter Notebook
 - Git & GitHub

 ---

-## ✅ Objectives
+## 🎯 Objectives

-The goal was to answer real-world questions using **PySpark SQL** on a home sales dataset.
+Analyze real-world housing data using Spark SQL to answer key business questions:

+1. 📅 What is the average price of 4-bedroom homes sold each year?
+2. 🛏️ What is the average price of homes by year and bedroom count?
+3. 🛁 What is the average price of homes with more than 2 bathrooms by year?
+4. 🏠 What is the average price of homes with over 2000 square feet by year?
+5. 📁 How does Parquet file performance compare with in-memory cache?
+6. ⚡ What’s the speed difference between cached, uncached, and parquet queries?

 ---

-## 🔍 Questions Answered

-1. **What is the average price of a four-bedroom house sold for each year?**
-2. **What is the average price of homes by year and bedroom count?**
-3. **What is the average price of homes with more than 2 bathrooms by year?**
-4. **What is the average price of homes with over 2000 square feet by year?**

----

-## 📊 Sample Output (from SQL queries)
+## 🔍 Sample Output

 | Year | Avg Price (4-Bedrooms) |
 |------|------------------------|